snowmany19/ClientIQ/TERMS_OF_SALE.md

 By purchasing this software, the buyer (“Licensee”) agrees to the following terms:

 1. FINAL SALE
-All sales are final and non-refundable.
-The software is delivered as-is, with no obligation for post-sale support, updates, or modifications unless explicitly agreed upon in writing before the sale.
+All sales are **final** and non-refundable.
+The software is delivered as-is, with **no obligation for post-sale support**, updates, or modifications unless explicitly agreed upon in writing before the sale.

 2. NO WARRANTY
 This software is sold without warranties or guarantees of any kind.
 It is provided “as-is” and “as available.”
 Security Flaw Solutions LLC is not liable for any damages or losses resulting from its use, deployment, or integration.